-The selling stockholders have granted the underwriter the right to purchase up to an additional 487,500 shares solely to cover over-allotments.
+The selling stockholders have granted the underwriter the right to purchase up to an additional 487,500 shares solely to cover over-allotments, if any.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the accuracy or adequacy of this prospectus.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the accuracy or adequacy of this prospectus supplement or the accompanying prospectus.
 Any representation to the contrary is a criminal offense.

-The underwriter expects to deliver the shares to purchasers on or about April , 2006.
+The underwriter expects to deliver the shares to purchasers on or about April 6, 2006.